 - Use a spectrum analyzer to detect and analyze sources of interference

 Day 2 – Configure and deploy a Wi-Fi network

-Learners will be taught how to configure a basic wireless network.
-Learners are introduced to the major configuration options on an Access Point and the clients.
+Learners will learn how to configure a basic wireless network.
+Learners are introduced to the major configuration options on an Access Point and clients.
 They will understand how to find, connect, and send data over a Wi-Fi network.
-At the end of day 2, learners will understand how Wi-Fi works within their enterprise environment.
+At the end of day 2, learners will understand how Wi-Fi works.

 - Set up an open Wi-Fi network

 - Use Wireshark to detect and analyze Wi-Fi packet flows

 - Use Wireshark to analyze the impact of changing basic Wi-Fi settings

 - Compare autonomous and centrally managed Access Points